volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 const multiply = (x, y) => x * y;
 ```

+## Methods list

+Let's list all built-in methods:

-## filter
+#### filter

 *does not change the original array*

-Creates a new array with all elements that satisfy given condition:
+Creates a new array with all elements that satisfies given condition:

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];